elastic/kibana/src/plugins/index_pattern_field_editor/README.md

 ### `openEditor(options: OpenFieldEditorOptions): CloseEditor`

-Use this method to open the index pattern field editor to either create (runtime) or edit (concrete | runtime | scripted) a field.
+Use this method to open the index pattern field editor to either create (runtime) or edit (concrete | runtime) a field.

 #### `options`